The Thrill of Storm Chasing and Weather Photography

 Storm and weather photography is an exciting offshoot of landscape photography.

 Photography is all about the light.
 Sometimes you get the best light during bad weather, especially when storms are occurring at sunset.
 While photographing bad weather, I have seen colours that had to be seen to be believed.
 Not many things compare to the excitement of waiting for the special light and cloud forms of an approaching storm.
 You never know what will happen, and you may see something amazing that you have never seen before.
 When you capture a lightning bolt, you are truly capturing a very unique moment in time, never to be seen again.

-Storm clouds over downtown Toronto and Tommy Thompson park by Larry J. Herscovitch
+Stormy shelf cloud over downtown Toronto from Tommy Thompson park (Leslie St. Spit) by Larry J. Herscovitch

 HOW I CAME TO CHASE ONTARIO STORMS

 Some of my love of storm photography was instilled in me by my father, a retired meteorologist who was part of the team that set up the weather radar site in King City Ontario in 1984.
 We still go on local weather photography chases to this day.